This Ramadan, your donation can provide food, water, and essentials to those in need. Help us transform lives —Donate Now!

-Understanding the Difference Between Zakat and Sadaqah?
+Understanding the Difference Between Zakat & Sadaqah?

 Charity is a core aspect of the Muslim faith, where the act of giving helps support those who are less fortunate.
-While both Zakat and Sadaqah focus on helping others, they serve different purposes.
+While both Zakat & Sadaqah focus on helping others, they serve different purposes.
 Understanding the key differences between Zakat and Sadaqah allows us to fulfil our obligations and contribute to the well-being of others in meaningful ways.

 So, what is the difference between Zakat and Sadaqah?
 Simply put, Zakat is mandatory, while Sadaqah is entirely voluntary.